 10. Hyacinths—these flowers contain alkaloids, which are concentrated in the plant’s bulb.

-Pet Poison Helpline is a great resource for information about the toxicity level of different plants.
-They run a 24/7 pet poison control center, so it’s not a bad idea to put their number in your phone.
+Our database of poisonous plants is great resource for information about the toxicity level of different plants.
+Pet Poison Helpline runs a 24/7 pet poison control center, so it’s not a bad idea to put their number in your phone.